BenjaminWills/programming-notes/terraform/terraform_notes.md

 ### State show command

 One can run the `terraform state show <resource>` command to view all the terraform state information that terraform is holding in the `terraform.tfstate` file about that resource.

+### Resource taint

+A resource can be implicitly tainted by causing a run to fail, this means that on the next apply it will be rebuilt.

+We can explicitly taint a resource by using the `terraform taint <resource>` to ensure that the resource is rebuilt on the next apply.
+This can be usefeul if we dont want to completely destroy a deployment.

+We can untaint a resource using `terraform untiant <resource>`

 ## Immutability of terraform